isomerpages/ogp-buildforgood/pages/Terms of Use.md

 distribution platform (the “<strong>Distribution Terms</strong>”).
 Information
-on the Third Party Terms are embedded in the Service, already accounted for in these Terms of Use, publicly available (e.g the Distribution Terms) or <a rel="noopener noreferrer nofollow" target="_blank">otherwise indicated in the Schedule herein.</a>
-<a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[A1]</a>&nbsp; For the avoidance of doubt, insofar as this Clause 4 relates
-to the Distribution Terms, the relevant Distribution Terms are the terms of the specific platform from which you obtained a copy of the software or application that is part of the Service.
+on the Third Party Terms are embedded in the Service, already accounted for in these Terms of Use, publicly available (e.g the Distribution Terms) or otherwise indicated in the Schedule herein.
+For the avoidance of doubt, insofar as this Clause 4 relates to the Distribution Terms, the relevant Distribution Terms are the terms of the specific platform from which you obtained a copy of the software or application that is part of the Service.
 For example, if you obtained the said copy from the Google Play Store, then the relevant terms are Google’s Distribution Terms.</p>
 <p></p>
 <p>4.2.&nbsp;&nbsp;&nbsp; <strong>It is your responsibility to check and read the most up-to-date versions of these Third Party Terms and you are deemed to have notice of the same</strong>.
 In particular, you are deemed to have notice of the Third Party Terms that